In this episode of When in Vietnam, we explore how taste becomes a bridge between cultures, where memory, identity, and creativity meet on the plate.

 Nestled between verdant mountains and the pristine blue sea, this coastal region offers a unique culinary experience that reflects its natural beauty and warm-hearted people.
 From the rugged highlands where warriors once rose, to the salt-kissed shores where the sea offers its harvest, this is a culinary journey where the fire of history meets the flavour of life.

 In the northern midlands of Vietnam, where red soil is laced with gravel, where the midday call of roosters echoes through quiet villages, and the air carries the scent of freshly dried straw, a family lunch is more than just a meal.
 It's where memories are strolled.
 It's where love is passed down through generations.
-Humble, rustic dishes, yet rich with the flavors of home.
+Humble, rustic dishes, yet rich with the flavours of home.

 Journey to Phu Tho, Vietnam’s sacred birthplace, where food holds memory and emotion.
 From nine-spurred roosters to giant freshwater catfish, traditional cakes, and the vibrant Muong Co La feast, Fine Cuisine invites you to rediscover heritage through the flavours of the ancestral land.